kubermatic/kubermatic/docs/proposals/kubelb.md

 3. For non implemented type load balancers

-    The controller will update the Status and IP of the Service in the tenant cluster, when the LB is provisioned or changed.
+    The controller will update the Status and IP of the Service in the user cluster, when the LB is provisioned or changed.
-    The agent takes action by default and replaces the needs of a LoadBalancer implementation for each tenant cluster.
+    The agent takes action by default and replaces the needs of a LoadBalancer implementation for each user cluster.

 **Manager**

 The Manager watches for the TCPLoadBalancer CRD and creates an Envoy deployment and Service of type LoadBalancer in the LB cluster.
-Envoy gets configured with the node endpoints of the tenant cluster.
+Envoy gets configured with the node endpoints of the user cluster.

 Envoy will serve as a LoadBalancer instance due to its Control Plane mechanism and Cluster focus.
 For instance if a cluster changes its node size it is required to update all endpoints which are referred to this cluster.
 This can be done in a preformat manner with envoy.

 **Notes**

-* It is possible to set `externalTrafficPolicy: Local` and reduce the amount of hops for the tenant cluster.
+* It is possible to set `externalTrafficPolicy: Local` and reduce the amount of hops for the user cluster.
 However, it's not clear if its possible to preserve the client ip yet and its probably bound to Load Balancer used for the LB Cluster.

 * Kube-proxy is responsible for the behaviour of kubernetes services.
-Since we rely on these services inside the tenant cluster, it might be interesting to take some extra configuration.
+Since we rely on these services inside the user cluster, it might be interesting to take some extra configuration.
 This is possible for kube-proxy which offers for example different proxy-modes (userspace, iptables or ipvs) which implement different load balancing mechanisms.
 IPVS mode offers the most options for balancing traffic to backend pods.